 Bring a large pot of water to a boil and drop in the dumplings (do not add salt to the water).
 Stir the pot gently to make sure dumplings don’t stick to the bottom.
 Once all the dumplings have floated to the top and the edges of the wrapper are translucent, scoop them with a slotted spoon.
 Enjoy as is or drizzle with soy, vinegar and chili oil (optional).

-These dumplings can be made a few days or weeks in advance.
-All you have to do is leave them on a flat pan dusted with flour and place them in the freezer.
-Once the dumplings are frozen, place them in freezer safe bags for storage.
+The dumplings can be made a few days or weeks in advance.
+All you have to do is put the wrapped dumplings on a flat pan dusted with flour then place it in the freezer.
+Once the dumplings are frozen, put them in freezer safe bags for storage.